godaddy/react-component-validator/README.md

 # React Component validator

 Validate the instances of components that get passed as properties.
-This validator assumes your working with React@0.14 or greater.

 ### Install